 Step 4 - PISTON & DUST BOOT INSTALLATION:

 Caution!
 NEVER lubricate the boot.
 If you are installing the high temperature (Blue) boot, you must avoid it contacting with BRAKE FLUID or the blue boot will break due to material incompatibility.
 This is why we recommend use only brake grease instead of brake fluid as lubricant - In case of mis-contacting.

-Pull dust boot over piston in a downward motion so the seal inside diameter is properly fitted into piston neck.
+Pull dust boot over the piston in a downward (with RB & DB-XX facing you) motion so the boot bellow inner diameter is properly sit into the piston neck.

 4. If you feel the fitment between the boot and piston housing is too loose, this could well be due to our same size boot fitting a variety of calipers with the same piston housing with variable machining tolerances, in this case you can try to squeeze the outer metal ring (to make it slightly off round), and reinstall it again for a tighter fit.

 Test drive the car at low speed to make sure the calipers are functioning properly.